-District Response: Differentiated curriculum and instruction is developed collaboratively in Lexington City Schools as the primary means for providing academic services to all students.
-Teachers participate in common planning times at all schools.
+Differentiated curriculum and instruction is developed collaboratively in Lexington City Schools as the primary means for providing academic services to all students.
+Teachers participate in common planning at all schools.
 All staff members attend monthly meetings to align curriculum between schools, to plan projects, and to support instructional goals for students.
 AIG Service providers attend these sessions to ensure coordination of efforts for students who receive multiple services.
 AIG Teachers have quarterly planning sessions in order to plan projects, align curriculum between schools, and support instructional issues.
 In addition to PLC common planning time at each school, data teams meet quarterly to discuss student response to curriculum and instruction and to review progress.
 In order to foster 21st century collaboration among staff members, lesson plans are posted on Google Drive.
-AIG Teachers also have afternoon planning once each week with instructional coaches in their own schools.
+AIG Teachers also have afternoon planning once each week with district instructional coaches.